 c) Training OHBA employees and communicating information about OHBA’s policies and practices to employees.

 - Identifying the Purpose

-OHBA will endeavor to identify the purpose of why personal information is needed and utilized, before or when any personal information is collected.
+OHBA will endeavour to identify the purpose of why personal information is needed and utilized before or when any personal information is collected.
 OHBA will also document the purposes for which personal information is collected.

-OHBA collects and uses personal information solely for the purpose of conducting business and developing an understanding of its members and users.
+OHBA collects and uses personal information solely to conduct business and develop an understanding of its members and users.
 OHBA hereby asserts that personal information will only be used for the following purposes:

 - To carry out transactions, such as event registration, process a magazine subscription

 - To send information about industry and association news and updates

 - To provide user feedback and the opportunity to respond to questions from users

 OHBA obtains personal information directly from the individual to whom the information belongs.
 Individuals are entitled to know how OHBA uses personal information, and this organization will limit the use of any personal information collected only to what is needed for those stated purposes.

 OHBA does not sell, distribute, or otherwise disclose personal information or contact lists to third parties.
 However, limited disclosure may be required as part of OHBA fulfilling its stated business duties and day-to-day operations.
 This may include consultants, suppliers, or business partners of Ontario Home Builders’ Association, but only with the understanding that these parties obey and abide by the Canadian Anti-Spam Legislation (CASL), to the extent necessary for fulfilling their business duties and day-to-day operations.